Blog

 A 2021 amendment to the Gramm-Leach-Bliley Act broadened the definition of financial institutions to encompass not only financial services and insurance, but also retail, higher education, and other industries that extend credit or loans.
 In addition to the existing regulations, stricter rules were put in place for protecting sensitive data.

-Organizations that process consumer financial data had a December 9, 2022 deadline to comply with specific data security practices outlined by the GLBA Safeguards Rule including:
+Since the December 9, 2022, deadline, organizations that process consumer financial data have been required to comply with specific data security practices outlined by the GLBA Safeguards Rule including:

 - Periodic reports to boards of directors and governing bodies.